 All of this, just at a 75°F (23.88°C) return temperature WITH a TXV.

-I don't know about you, but my hand is only calibrated to within +/- 4°F(2.2°K), when you add that to the mix, you could have even more trouble.
-I find that using my hand to feel the suction line gives me only the roughest estimation of what is going on and if 50°F(10°C) is the average… that is too warm for my taste in beer anyway.
+I don't know about you, but my hand is only calibrated to within +/- 4°F (2.2K), so when you add that to the mix, you could have even more trouble.
+I find that using my hand to feel the suction line gives me only the roughest estimation of what is going on and if 50°F (10°C) is the average.
+That is too warm for my taste in beer anyway.

 Beer can cold, like most “rules of thumb,” is far too inaccurate to be useful (at the risk of overstating the obvious).